subinamathew/parsa-hugo/exampleSite/content/fight.md

 * Use all forms possible to block porn
 * Use all manners possible to avoid random
 * Destroy all porn that is is saved
+* Move your pc to a more public area
+* Do not be on the phone after late hours when your brain is tired

 ## 5. Be careful little eyes